various breeds of dogs, sitting shaggy sheepdog Standard poodle at Cape Town Two Salukis looking up

 Young dalmation lying on cool floor tiles

-Deezil belongs to Catherine Perkins, South Africa
+Deezil belongs to C. Perkins

 Kelly belongs to Mr & Mrs Ripley, South africa